apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-train-nn.md

 model.save_parameters('leaf_models.params')
 ```

-This is the end of the this tutorial, to see how you can speed up the training by
+This is the end of this tutorial, to see how you can speed up the training by
 using GPU hardware continue to the [next tutorial]("7-use_gpus.md")